EmperDeon/Organizer/README.md

 - Moving tabs does not affect storage

 ##### Big TODO's

-- Add files storage (copy to 'encrypted_storage', and encrypt if needed)
-  - Maybe as FilesGroup, with possible encryption (each group with separate key)
-  -

 - Prepare for first release
   - Add support for compiling from .pro
   - Check minimal qt version (ex.
 5.5, or 5.2)